folio-org/docs/content/en/docs/Access/Courses/courses.md

 ## Editing a reserve item

-Note: If you add an item to a course and later make a change to that item via the item record (in the Inventory app) the change will not be reflected in the reserve record.
+Note: If you add an item to a course and later make a change to that item via the item record (in the Inventory app), the change will not be reflected in the reserve record.
 To update the course reserve record, you need to delete the item and then re-add the item to the course.

 Editing a reserve item allows you to change or add information to the following fields:

 * **Temporary location.** If you change the reserve item’s temporary location, once you save the changes, the selected Temporary location is added to the Item record in the Inventory app.
 * **Temporary loan type.** If you change the reserve item’s temporary loan type, once you save the changes, the selected Temporary loan type is added to the Item record in the Inventory app.
 * **Processing status.** This field only applies to the Courses app and is available as a Reserves search filter.
-* **Start Date and End Date.** When an item is placed on reserve, the start and end date are inherited from the selected Term.
+* **Start Date and End Date.** When an item is placed on reserve, the start and end dates are inherited from the selected Term.
 * **Copyright information.** This section facilitates copyright tracking.

 1. [Find the course](#searching-for-courses) with the item you want to edit and click on it in the **Courses** list.
-2. In the **Items** section, find the reserve item and click **Edit reserve**.
+2. In the **Items** section, find the reserve item and click the **edit icon**.
 3. In the **Item title** window, make your changes.
 4. Click **Save & close**.
 The item is updated.